Why do you have bad gut health?

 So, why do you have bad gut health?

 Your gut controls every aspect of your health, including the ability to fight infection and keep you healthy.
-However, this can be disrupted by unhealthy lifestyle habits and factors including poor diet, too much alcohol, smoking, lack of enough sleep, physical inactivity, and excessive use of medications, especially antibiotics.
+However, this can be disrupted by unhealthy lifestyle habits and factors including poor diet, too much alcohol, smoking, dairy and dairy products, lack of enough sleep, physical inactivity, and excessive use of medications, especially antibiotics.

 On the other hand, a healthy lifestyle characterized by a healthy diet, physical activity, a variety of whole foods, and an improved ability to manage stress may help keep your gut healthy and highly functional.